I'll Be What You're Looking For

 "That's not how I meant it!"

 She groaned and turned to slam the door in his face, but he took her by both arms to turn her back to him and keep her there.

 "Mimi, I'm sorry.
 I just meant you can't save him from himself.
 And I don't want to see you get hurt once he goes back down that road.
 He always does."

 He gave a nod and let her go, watching with a sigh as she retreated back into her apartment.
 There were no goodbyes tonight.
 Taichi gritted his teeth, walking slowly back to the elevator.
 His chest felt tight, his emotions on overdrive.
 He was infuriated with himself, with Yamato, with this night.
 The elevator doors swooshed open and he half expected to find Yamato there, blue eyes staring him down.
 The elevator was empty and he let himself lean in emotional exhaustion against the back wall.
 He checked his watch to see just how late he had made Mimi for her dinner.
 He wouldn't be surprised if she canceled altogether.
 How could she face Yamato tonight?
 He had left her in pieces.
 His head snapped up at the ding, arriving at the first floor.
 He held his messenger bag strap as he made his way into the lobby, head down in dismal thought.

 He felt a sudden hand flat against his chest, stopping him dead.
 He raised his head to meet those blue eyes he had so hoped to avoid.
-This was inevitable; Yamato had grown to be more protective of Mimi than anyone he had ever seen, even more than his brother Takeru.
+This was inevitable; Yamato had grown to be more protective of Mimi than anyone, even more than his brother Takeru.

 "So..."
 Yamato's icy eyes bore into Taichi hard.
 His entire body was tense yet tightly controlled.
 "She's late because of you."

 Taichi groaned, one hand raking against his face in aggravation.
 "Yeah...yeah she's late because of me."

 Yamato's voice was cold and level, his anger kept well in check.
 "Should I ask you or her why?"